awestover/thoughts/content/0stack/school tidbits.md

 	- Note that in a factor graph it suffices to look at the neighbors to do this computation
 	- So it should be relatively cheap.
 O(number of factors the var is involved in).

-#todo: prove that MC induced by Gibbs sampling converges to correct joint dist. can we say how fast it converges?
+Q: Can we say how fast it converges?

-#todo: how is this different from Metropolis-Hastings alg?
+- Vibes are that it's about $n\log n$ for most reasonable $n$-bit systems.

+Remark: Metropolis-Hastings alg is something with a proposal distribution $q(x'\mid x)$ which proposes a new sample given some old samples.

 **feb 25**
 Here is a formula: